jackyscript/jackyscript/content/blog/husky.md

 Recently, I have worked with two interesting tools.
 One of them is [`Husky`](https://typicode.github.io/husky/).

-With it, you can set up self-defined processes called git hooks that are automatically executed when working with `git`.
+With it, you can easily set up custom processes called [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that are automatically executed when working with the `git` version control system.
+Additionally, it allows you to share these git hooks with your team by including them in your repository.

-Most commonly, it is used for applying static code analysis or formatting before committing your code—hence the `pre-commit` hook—to ensure code quality.
+Most commonly, git hooks are used for applying static code analysis or formatting before committing your code to the repository—hence the `pre-commit` hook—to ensure code quality.

-To set up the pre-commit hook itself, a tool called `lint-staged` is often used.
-Essentially, the idea is to apply linting to your staged files.
-With it, you can execute, for instance, `eslint` or `prettier` to apply the aforementioned code quality checks.
+Now, regarding the actual steps in the pre-commit hook, developers often use a tool called `lint-staged`.
+The idea is to check the files that are about to be saved into the repository and apply final changes.
+For example, you could use tools like [`eslint`](https://eslint.org/) or [`prettier`](https://prettier.io/docs/) to perform code quality checks.

 So, my `pre-commit` file is nothing out of the ordinary: